sergedomk/sergedomk.github.io/restful_services_on_amqp/markdown.md

 The AMQP transaction is similar to a database transaction.

-You know prior to commiting the transaction thatthe messages have been delivered to the AMQP server, but they can not be consumed until the transaction is committed.
+You know prior to commiting the transaction thati the messages have been delivered to the AMQP server, but they can not be consumed until the transaction is committed.

-Transactions are useful when you have multiple remote tasks that you want to take place *only if* a local task is successful (eg. a database update).
+Transactions are useful when you have multiple remote tasks that you want to take place *only if* a local task is successful (e.g., a database update).
 ]
 ---